 Scripture and the Church on Keeping Christ on the Cross

-In 1 Corinthians 1:23-24, St. Paul states, “For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.”
+In 1 Corinthians 1:23-24, St. Paul writes, “For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.”
 A few verses later, St. Paul writes that he did not come proclaiming Christ in lofty words.
 Rather, he “decided to know nothing among you except Jesus Christ and him crucified” (1 Cor 2:2).

 These two passages convey a few truths about the use of crucifixes: 1) The original Church (the Catholic Church) preached Christ crucified (a crucifix was one way in which the Church preached this); 2) “those who are called” understand the necessity of preaching Christ crucified because Christ’s crucifixion is the wisdom and power of God; and 3) Christ crucified for our sins is simple for anyone to understand and we do not need to use lofty words, so that faith does not rest in the wisdom of men (vs. 5).
 Therefore, we Catholics preach Christ crucified with words and images.